 Numerous international studies place Danish inhabitants at the top of happiness and general satisfaction rankings.
-This apparent satisfaction with life is often credited to 'soft factors' – culture, leisure time and family life - as opposed to 'hard values' such as money or material wealth.

 The Danish lifestyle

-The Danes are generally well educated, well informed, yet at the same time enjoy a distinctly Danish informality.
+The Danes are generally well-educated, well-informed, yet at the same time enjoy a distinctly Danish informality.
 This gives the Danes a relaxed and often humorous attitude to authorities and life itself.

 Buzzing city life and beautiful countryside